Skip to content

 This is the third time Cloudflare has consolidated overlapping products into a single platform.
 Workers + KV merged with Workers Sites years ago.
 Pages + Functions merged into one.
 Now Pages and Workers themselves merge.
 The pattern suggests where the next consolidation will be: probably Containers folding more cleanly into the Workers runtime, and the AI Gateway becoming a first-class Worker binding.

 The strategic move from Cloudflare is consistent — narrow the surface area so that anything you deploy lives in one Worker, with bindings for whatever extra capabilities you need.
-The competition with Vercel and AWS Lambda is shaped by exactly this: one platform vs. a constellation of services.
+The competition with Vercel and AWS Lambda is shaped by exactly this: one platform versus a constellation of services.
 As an engineer choosing where to deploy, you are increasingly buying into the platform philosophy more than the individual products.

 Sources